 - their OIT NetID (or an explanation why they won't have one),

-- the business reason for the account (and why existing facilities won't suffice),
+- the business reason for the account (and why existing facilities will not suffice),

 - what resources will be used,

-If the guest has never had an OIT NetID, we may request a University DCU account so that an OIT NetID is assigned.
+If the guest has never had an OIT NetID, we may request a University DCU/RCU account so that an OIT NetID is assigned.
 CS uses the same "name space" for NetIDs as OIT.
-Guests who do not get an OIT NetID will be assigned a name that is not in active use by OIT.
-However, the guest runs the risk that their assigned CS NetID may have to be changed to avoid a conflict in the future.

 Limited Guest Accounts

 "Limited" Guest Accounts are available for the cases when only shell access to the file system is needed.
-The typical case is to be able to install and maintain websites where file system access is required.
-These accounts are available at no cost and have the following attributes/restrictions:
+The typical use cases would include (1) pass-through SSH access for non-CS guests to dedicated research clusters or (2) for light editing of web content in support of a research project.
+These accounts are available at lower cost and have the following attributes/restrictions:

 - Shell access (SSH) and a modest quota (128M).